Education Should Nurture Virtue

-(Minghui.org) A few years ago, I heard that the new Northern Academy had been established in Middletown, New York, and the school was accepting students in 6th through 12th grades, but I did not plan on sending my child there.
+(Minghui.org) A few years ago, I heard that a new secondary school had been established in Middletown, New York, and the school was accepting students in 6th through 12th grades, but I did not plan on sending my child there.

 We lived in New Jersey, where the standard of education in public schools ranked among the highest in the U.S. My child was in a gifted class at the time.
-Comparatively, the curriculum at Northern Academy was not as challenging.
+Comparatively, the curriculum at the Middletown school was not as challenging.
 I knew many teachers there practice Falun Dafa and that it followed through in their teaching, which emphasized traditional values.
 But we felt that we were strict in educating our child, and besides reading the teachings of Falun Dafa regularly, we often checked up on what was taught in school.
 If anything was contrary to the principles taught by Falun Dafa, we would promptly teach our child the right thing.
-We therefore did not think it was necessary to send our child to Northern Academy.
+We therefore did not think it was necessary to send our child to the Middletown school.

 Things began to change by the time my son turned 10.
 He stopped listening when we reasoned with him.
 He would say, “What you’re saying is your opinion.
 I have my own opinion, and there’s no right or wrong.
 It’s just a matter of choice.”
 There was no way we could teach him to tell right from wrong.
 Gradually, he stopped sharing with us what went on at school because our views were different.
 He thought we were set in our ways and he wanted to find his own path.